ALMA: a mathematics-driven approach for determining tuning parameters in generalized LASSO problems, with applications to MRI: Introduction

 where $n$ is the dimensionality of the problem, $A\in\mathbb{C}^{m\times n}$ is a \textit{measurement operator}, $b\in\mathbb{C}^m$ is the \textit{measurement}, $\Phi\in\mathbb{C}^{N\times n}$ is a \textit{sparsity promoting transform}, and $\Vert\cdot\Vert_p$ denotes the $p$-(quasi-)norm on $\mathbb{C}^d$ ($0< p<\infty$):

 If $\Phi$ is the $n\times n$ identity matrix, g-LASSO is called LASSO.
 In the case of MRI, where the sampled signal is the Fourier transform of the proton density weighted by the effects of T1 and T2 time-relaxations, cf. \cite{mcrobbie2017mri}, $n$ is the number of voxels, $x$ is an image, $A=UFC$ encodes the undersampling operator $U$, the discrete Fourier transform (DFT) $F$ and $C$ is a complex matrix which encompasses the channel extension and the sensitivity mapping, $b$ is the noisy undersampled measurement and $\Phi$ can be the DFT, the discrete wavelet transform (DWT), the discrete cosine transform (DCT), or other sparsity promoting transforms, according to the situation, cf. \cite{lustig2008compressed}.
 The addendum $\Vert Ax-b\Vert_2^2$ measures the fidelity of the reconstruction, quantifying the distance between the measured data $b$ and the model $Ax$, whereas $\Vert\Phi x\Vert_1$ measures the sparsity of $\Phi x$.
 The parameter $\lambda>0$ acts as a trade-off, balancing the two contributions, and it is called tuning parameter.
 For small values of $\lambda$, the addendum $\lambda\Vert\Phi x\Vert_1$ becomes negligible and the image reconstructed via g-LASSO will be noisy and biased by the artifacts resulting from the missing information.
-On the contrary, large values of $\lambda$ force $\Vert\Phi x\Vert_1$ to be small, resulting in overly smoothed images with poor resolution (see fig. \ref{fig:arrowOfImages}).
+On the contrary, large values of $\lambda$ force $\Vert\Phi x\Vert_1$ to be small, resulting in overly smoothed images with poor resolution (see fig.\ref{fig:figure2}B).

 The choice of this tuning parameter highly affects the quality of the reconstructions.
 However, there remains no generally effective procedure to provide well-performing tuning parameters.
 Consequently, the tuning parameter is chosen manually or heuristically, without following standard protocols.
 An automatic procedure to detect optimal tuning parameters is therefore needed to heavily reduce the post-processing of MR acquired signals, to increase the reproducibility of MR reconstructions, and the adequacy of reconstructions, according to the specific clinical or research question at hand.
+Of note, the tuning parameters can also be chosen by some statistical model, but those need to be trained on good quality fully sampled datasets.
+While such training dataset exist for images of low dimension (3D or less), high-dimensional images (4D or more) cannot be completely sampled in practice.
+Finding a good tuning parameter to reconstruct such images therefore still rely on methods that are free of statistical models, such as ALMA.